Current Clinical Topic: Infant Motor Profile

 The courses usually take place at the School of Health Professions which is a few minutes walk from the train station.

 Zurich School of Health Professions

-For more detailed information on continuing education in physiotherapy come along to the next information event.
+For more detailed information on continuing education come along to the next information event.